Home » Practical Information » Health and Medical Concerns

 Cultural differences in medical care

-Certain cultural differences make clash with patients' expectations and is best to be informed about these in advance.
-While in most countries patients expect to be able to ask a doctor a wide range of fairly pointed questions, which may even include statements which imply that the doctor may not be sure of what she is treating or that his prescription will be effective, in Indonesian culture questioning the doctor is not the usual practice of patients.
-While doctors in the centers which cater to expatriates do expect to be questioned, and understand that foreigners may be more educated consumers of medical services than they are accustomed to seeing, it remains the case as in all societies that understanding the local practitioner's point of view and using politeness and patience rather than confrontation and aggression will lead to a more satisfactory consultation for both parties.
+It is helpful to be aware ahead of time that patients’ expectations may differ in view of cultural differences.
+While patients in most countries expect to be able to ask a doctor a wide range of fairly pointed questions, which may even include statements implying that the doctor is unsure of what she is treating or if the prescription will be effective, questioning the doctor is not a common practice in Indonesian culture.
+While doctors in international clinics may expect to be questioned and recognise that foreigners may be more demanding in receiving answers, understanding the local practitioner's point of view and using politeness and patience rather than confrontation and aggression is going to result in a more satisfactory consultation for both parties.

 Overseas treatment and medical evacuation